 As you may have heard, I wrote 98,000 words in 5 days.* This is not quite the average feat for me…or probably anyone.
 Except maybe writers who live in Antartica and have nothing to do except avoid icicles and polar bears so just stay indoors and write all day. ** But it’s now my new personal writing best.
 OH!
 And the good news is: I keep smashing my personal best goals so pretty soon I’ll be finishing writing before I start!
 HOW DREADFULLY WONDERFUL.

-Today I’m sharing three things: a) an outline of my day when I’m binge writing, ergo b) basically my first-draft writing process, and oh yes; c) snippets.
+Today I’m sharing three things: a) an outline of my day when I’m binge writing and b) basically my first-draft writing process.

 EXCITING, IS IT NOT? *** (Shhh, it is.)